ex/blocks/README.md

-_Everything should be made as simple as possible, but no simpler._
+_Everything should be made as simple as possible, but no simpler._<br/>
 _Albert Einstein_

 ## Introduction